FlorianEagox/WeeaBlind/README.md

 - ~~Single speaker or multi speaker control switch~~
 - ~~Download YouTube video with Closed Captions~~
 - ~~GUI to select start and end time for dubbing~~
-- Throw uHey, You're my furp a Flask server on my website so you can try it with minimal features.
+- Throw up a Flask server on my website so you can try it with minimal features.
-- Use OCR to generate subtitles for videos that don't have sub streams
+- ~~Use OCR to generate subtitles for videos that don't have sub streams~~
 - Use OCR for non-text based subtitles
-- Make a cool logo?
+- ~~Make a cool logo?~~
 - Learn how to package python programs as binaries to make releases
 - ~~Remove the copyrighted content from this repo (sorry not sorry TV Tokyo)~~
-- Save and import config files for later
 - ~~Support for all subtitle formats~~
 - Maybe slap in an ASR library for videos without subtitles?
 - Maybe support for magnet URLs or the arrLib to pirate media (who knows???)